Oracle Database: History

 Larry Ellison and his two friends and former co-workers, Bob Miner and Ed Oates, started a consultancy called Software Development Laboratories (SDL) in 1977, later Oracle Corporation.
 SDL developed the original version of the Oracle software.
-The name Oracle comes from the code-name of a Central Intelligence Agency-funded project Ellison had worked on while formerly employed by Ampex; the CIA was Oracle's first customer, and allowed the company to use the code name for the new product.
+The name Oracle comes from the code-name of a Central Intelligence Agency-funded project on which Ellison had worked while employed by Ampex; the CIA was Oracle's first customer, and allowed the company to use the code name for the new product.